jssteinberg/hackline.vim/README.md

 *Version 0.6---things may break.*

-A light weight statusline embracing vanilla capabilities.
+A light statusline for Vim and Neovim, embracing newer vanilla capabilities of the fabled editor.
 Easy to copy and hack!
 Originally a fork of [skyline.vim](https://github.com/ourigen/skyline.vim).

 ![Screenshot 2021-12-10 at 23 20 52](https://user-images.githubusercontent.com/729055/145653885-cacb4eef-226c-43fd-9ed7-bc5d966ed6f2.jpg)
 ![Screenshot 2021-12-10 at 23 21 10](https://user-images.githubusercontent.com/729055/145653891-75489d8c-6e9d-4a87-8bb5-1f35b0bb7c2a.jpg)